 - Instrument Double Bass

-Donita first began playing bass with the Des Moines Symphony as a student at Drake University where her scholarship was contingent on my playing bass in the Symphony, though I was a cello major.
-She married a DM Symphony bass player who was getting his Master's Degree at Drake and who tells anyone who asks that they met "fiddling around in the back of the orchestra", and they spent nearly 50 years playing together in the Des Moines Symphony bass section.
-He logged in 52 years and though he had a head start the 20-21 season will be her 52nd season.
-She was sidetracked from finishing her degree at Drake, but when they had moved to Ames and the youngest of their four children started school, she then finished her music degree at Iowa State University.
+Donita first began playing bass with the Des Moines Symphony as a student at Drake University where her scholarship was contingent on playing bass in the Symphony, though she was actually a cello major.
+She married a Des Moines Symphony bass player, Richard McCoy, who was getting his Master's Degree at Drake and who tells anyone who asks that they met "fiddling around in the back of the orchestra", and they spent nearly 50 years playing together in the Des Moines Symphony bass section.
+He logged in 52 years, and though he had a head start, the 20-21 season is Donita's 52nd season.
+Donita was sidetracked from finishing her degree at Drake, but when the youngest of her four children started school, she finished her music degree at Iowa State University.

 This is a really hard one to narrow down, probably Brahms and/or Beethoven.